Updated: November 30, 2021

 If you are someone new or someone with limited web development knowledge, it will be a tedious task for you to transfer your existing website from your current hosting to the newly chosen one.

 SiteGround makes this process very easy with their super cool expert team transferring your website in less than 24 hours.
-Additionally, this service comes free of cost.
+This service cost $29 right now.

 Here’s how SitGround’s transfer works.
 They got our very heavy test website transferred in less than 24 hours.